julelang/manual/src/std/os.md

 ```jule
 fn Create(path: str)!: &File
 ```
 Creates or truncates the named file\.
 If the file already exists, it is truncated\.
 If the file does not exist, it is created with mode 0666 \(before umask\)\.
 If successful, methods on the returned File can be used for I/O; the associated file descriptor has mode O\_RDWR\.
-Calls internally \`File\.Open\` and forwards any exceptional\.
+Calls internally \`File\.Open\` and forwards any error\.

 ## ReadFile
 ```jule